itfrombit/osx_handmade/README.md

 A port of Handmade Hero (http://handmadehero.org) for OS X.

-This repository works with Casey's source code from Day 468.
+This repository works with Casey's source code from Day 469.

-Day 467 started using version 1 assets, so don't forget to rewrite the .hha files!
-You can rewrite an .hha file like this:

-    hhaedit -rewrite ../data/intro_art.hha ../data/intro_art_v1.hha

 This OS X platform layer code does not need to be updated for every episode of Handmade Hero, although I do test each day's code